tributech-solutions/tributech-twin-api-client/README.md

 Usage examples for the clients are available in [/examples](./examples).

-You can inspect the availabe endpoints for the Catalog API Api through Swagger.
+You can inspect the availabe endpoints for the Twin API Api through Swagger.
 Please follow the guide on [docs.tributech.io](https://docs.tributech.io/docs/integration/node/swagger-ui-authorization).

 ---